 If a bit in the Rx MCS Bitmask subfield is equal to 1 and the integer part of the data rate (expressed in megabits per second) of the corresponding MCS is less than or equal to the rate represented by the Rx Highest Supported Data Rate subfield, then the MCS is supported by the STA on receive.
 If the Rx Highest Supported Data Rate subfield is equal to 0 and a bit in the Rx MCS Bitmask is equal to 1, then the corresponding MCS is supported by the STA on receive.

+The Rx Supported MCS Set is determined for S1G PPDUs as described in 9.7.12 (Rate selection constraints for S1G STAs).

 The CandidateMCSSet is determined using the following rules: